dialpad/dialtone/packages/dialtone-vue3/.github/CONTRIBUTING.md

 ### Dialtone Usage

-Dialtone Vue components should utilize the global immutable CSS classes provided by Dialtone whenever possible.
+Consumers of Dialtone Vue should utilize the global immutable CSS classes provided by Dialtone whenever possible.
-It is a requirement of any project using Dialtone Vue to include Dialtone as a dependency.
 If needed, you can also write custom CSS using [Dialtone Tokens CSS variables](https://dialtone.dialpad.com/tokens/).

 Please **do not** use any mixins or utility classes in Dialtone Vue components.